cmk/profunctor-optics/profunctor-optic/README.md

 This library is based in large part on

-- Edward Kmett's [`profunctors`](http://hackage.haskell.org/package/profunctors) and [`lens`](http://hackage.haskell.org/package/lens) and packages
+- Edward Kmett's [`profunctors`](http://hackage.haskell.org/package/profunctors) and [`lens`](http://hackage.haskell.org/package/lens) libraries
 - [Profunctor Optics: Modular Data Accessors](https://arxiv.org/abs/1703.10857) by Matthew Pickering et al
 - [Glassery](http://oleg.fi/gists/posts/2017-04-18-glassery.html) by Oleg Grenrus

-Many thanks to them for inspiring me.

-The purpose of this library is to provide a minimal & performant implementation of profunctor-encoded optics.
+The purpose of this package is to provide a minimal & performant implementation of profunctor-encoded optics.
 Why?
 Mainly because the profunctor encoding of optics is easier to understand and work with than the van Laarhoven encoding.
 This is especially true if you need a lot of control over the entailment relationships between different classes of optic.
-Such a need arose during the creation of [`profunctor-ref`](https://github.com/cmk/profunctor-util/tree/master/profunctor-ref), which is what led to this library in the first place.
+Such a need arose during the creation of [`profunctor-ref`](https://github.com/cmk/profunctor-util/tree/master/profunctor-ref), which is what led to this work in the first place.

-## Intro

-Onto the library.
+Now onto the library.
 If you're new to profunctors, [this post](http://blog.sigfpe.com/2011/07/profunctors-in-haskell.html) is an excellent general introduction.
 There's also some more detailed mathematical background on the [nLab](https://ncatlab.org/nlab/show/profunctor) page.

+## Intro

-In terms of using the library there are four components to keep in mind:
+For day-to-day usage there are four components to keep in mind:

 - profunctor type classes (e.g. `Profunctor`, `Strong`, `Choice`, `Closed` etc.)
+- particular profunctors (e.g. `Star (Const Int) Text Text`, `Costar Maybe a b`, `Tagged a b`, `Forget a b c`, etc.)
-- optic 'classes' (e.g. `Lens`, `Prism`, `Affine`, `Traversal`, `Grate` etc.) created by the entailment relations between the profunctor type classes
+- optic 'classes' (e.g. `Lens`, `Prism`, `Affine`, `Traversal`, `Grate` etc.), induced by entailment relations between the classes above
-- particular profunctors (e.g. `Star (Const Int)`, `Costar Maybe`, `Tagged`, `Forget`, etc.)
 - particular optics (e.g. `_1 :: Strong p => Optic p (a, c) (b, c) a b`)
-- functions and combinators on optics (e.g. `.`, `re`, `to`, `view`, `matching`, `traverseOf`, etc.)
+- operators on optics (e.g. `.`, `re`, `to`, `view`, `matching`, `traverseOf`, etc.)

 The lattice of entailment relations between the various profunctor type classes is a good place to start.